 Editor's Note: This post was originally created by Spredfast before Spredfast and Lithium merged and became Khoros.

 According to a recent Forrester report, Instagram delivers brands 58 times more engagement per follower than Facebook, and 120 times more engagement per follower than Twitter.
 Not only does Instagram have the potential to garner brands higher engagement, but it offers a unique opportunity to connect with customers.
-From visual storytelling with user-generated content to creative 15 second videos, it's unarguable that Instagram is a serious hot spot for audience engagement.
+From visual storytelling with user-generated content to creative 15 second videos or hour-long videos, it's unarguable that Instagram is a serious hot spot for audience engagement.

 Whether you are just starting off or looking for ways to enhance your brand’s strategy, here are 5 tips to build your brand using Instagram.

 Instagram is all about visual storytelling, people across the world connecting with each other through a shared passion for capturing the world’s moments through photos.
 Your Instagram strategy should start with your brand’s story, and should revolve as much as possible around storytelling—even, perhaps, asking your fans to tell their stories, too.